On graded presentations of Hecke algebras and their generalizations: Introduction

-This isomorphism still has a similar flavor to those previously defined; in brief, we use a general power series of the form $1+y+\cdots$ (in particular $e^y$) where Brundan and Kleshchev or Rouquier use $1+y$.
-The choice of $e^y$ matches better with the other rational/trigonometric isomorphisms we mentioned, but matching the deformation is a higher consideration for us than this philosophy.

-We also introduce techniques that allow an easier account of Brundan-Kleshchev type isomorphisms, which we would argue make them more conceptual in natural.
-Our method, which is a variation on that used by Rouquier in \cite[\S 3.2.5]{Rou2KM}, is to construct an isomorphism between completions of the polynomial representations of $\mH_h$ and $R_h$, and then to match the operators given by these algebras.
+The technique we use for this isomorphism and all others considered in this paper is a variation on that used by Rouquier in \cite[\S 3.26]{Rou2KM}.
+We construct an isomorphism between completions of the polynomial representations of $\gls{mH}(\pq)$ and $\gls{R}(h)$, and then match the operators given by these algebras.
 This requires considerably less calculation than confirming the relations of the algebras themselves.
-It has the considerable advantage of easily generalizing to other types.
+It also has the considerable advantage of easily generalizing to other types.

+In Maksimau and Stroppel's framework \cite{MS18}, these are the cases which are ``no level, not Schur.''